jshbrntt/speed-monitor-pi/README.md

     - http://raspberrypi.local:3000/d/internet-speed-monitor/internet-speed-monitor?orgId=1

-10. You should see new data points every 15 minutes.
+10. You should see new data points every 30 minutes (by default).

     ![Dashboard](./screenshots/dashboard.png)